dagz214/gmailgrabber/README.md

       months_back: 6
 ```

-This would not only download your attachment, but will also rename the files to easy to understand, and date-sortable filenames.
+This would not only download your attachment, but will also rename the files to easy to understandable, and date-sortable filenames.

 ## Usage